Budibase/website/content/blog/tutorials/how-to-build-a-dashboard.md

 Now, we have all of our data displayed and filterable by user inputs.

+For more inspiration, check out our round-up of [examples of web applcation](https://budibase.com/blog/5-examples-of-web-application-design/) design.

 #### Adding realtime refreshes

 We’re just going to add one more little trick to our dashboard, using another custom component plug-in.
 This one is called the *interval* component.